 Daby Touré, 2004

-Daby Touré's first album for Real World.
-The songs on the album tell of Daby's life, of the people around him and of the world in general.
-He sings of relationships, his family, freedom and, above all, of being positive when times are hard.
-It is perfectly fitting then that the title, 'Diam', means peace, something that Daby has looked for throughout his life.
+On Daby Touré's first album for Real World, the songs tell of Daby's life, of the people around him, and of the world in general.
+He sings of relationships, his family, freedom, and above all of being positive when times are hard.
+It is perfectly fitting then that the title, Diam, means peace, something that Daby has looked for throughout his life.

 "The music that I play is based on exploration, on original compositions.
 It's like a painter who gets up to paint a painting.
 I get up in the morning, I pick up my guitar and I start working.
 I don't know where I'm going but I go."

-After several years hard work, Daby teamed up with electronic musician and digital wizard Cyrille Dufay to develop the sound further.
-The result of all this experimentation, exploration and hard graft is 'Diam'.
+After several years of hard work, Daby teamed up with electronic musician and digital wizard Cyrille Dufay to develop the sound further.
+The result of all this experimentation, exploration and hard graft is Diam.

 - Live At Bastille Day Celebration Emerging Mauritanian star Daby Toure performed in a more accessible, international style, with blunter rhythms and a powerful bass, and more than a few hints of reggae.
 During an impressive set he ignited the crowd, returning drenched in sweat for a triumphant encore.
 The Boston Globe (USA)